-The Contractor shall complete and submit exception reporting to the Administrator in the form of a monthly environmental report.
-The monthly environmental report shall be submitted to the Administrator within five business days of the end of each month2.
-The monthly environmental report shall include exception reporting and statements actively addressing3 but not limited to the following that occurred during the reporting month:
+The Contractor shall complete and submit reporting to the Administrator in the form of a monthly environmental report.
+The monthly environmental report shall be submitted to the Administrator within five business days of the end of each month.
+The monthly environmental report shall include reporting and statements actively addressing but not limited to the following that occurred during the reporting month:

-- a) Contractor's updates to EMP(C) and Erosion and Sediment Control Plan (ESCP). - b) Weekly Site Inspections number of inspections completed, and summary of corrective actions undertaken. - c) Monitoring Reporting summary of Monitoring and whether non-conforming results were obtained including submission of animal breeding place registers maintained in accordance with a Species Management Program. - d) Compliance Testing reporting if applicable summary of Compliance Testing and whether non-conforming results obtained.
+- a) Contractor's updates to EMP(C) and Erosion and Sediment Control Plan (ESCP). - b) Weekly Site Inspections number of inspections completed, and summary of corrective actions undertaken. - c) Monitoring Reporting summary of Monitoring and whether non-conforming results were obtained including submission of animal breeding place registers maintained in accordance with a Species Management Program. - d) Compliance Testing reporting if applicable summary of Compliance Testing and whether non-conforming results were obtained. - e) Register of current and completed non-conformance reports, environment-related complaints and Environmental and Cultural Heritage Incidents raised by the Contractor as part of their Quality System in relation to this Technical Specification and a record of the current status. - f) Positive environmental outcomes achieved and opportunities identified by the Contractor, and - g) Where the Contractor has developed a Compliance Management Plan, Compliance Reporting under the Compliance Management Plan.